Russian corvette Aysberg: Specifications

-By the name of the project code, the ships received the nickname gadflies in the navy.
-IRAs of Project 1234 were supplied to the Navy of four countries of the world: the USSR, Algeria, Libya and India.
-Libyan ones were destroyed during the NATO military operation in the summer of 2011; Indian ships of this project were withdrawn from the Indian Navy in 1999-2004.
+By the name of the project code, the ships received the nickname Gadflies in the Navy.
+IRAs from Project 1234 were supplied to the Navy of four countries in the world: the USSR, Algeria, Libya, and India.
+Libyan ones were destroyed during the NATO military operation in the summer of 2011; Indian ships for this project were withdrawn from the Indian Navy in 1999–2004.

-The ships of the project were actively operated in all four fleets of the Soviet Navy and during the 1970-1980s carried out combat services in the World Ocean.
+The ships of the project were actively operated in all four fleets of the Soviet Navy and, during the 1970-1980s, carried out combat services in the World Ocean.
 They left a noticeable mark on the history of Soviet shipbuilding and are currently being gradually withdrawn from the combat strength of the Russian fleet.
-So, if at the beginning of 2001 in the Russian Navy there were 2 ships of project 1234 and 18 ships of Project 1234.1, then by 2006 all ships of project 1234 were withdrawn from the Navy and only 12 ships of the project remained in Project 1234.1 and 1 ship of Project 1234.7.
+So, if at the beginning of 2001 in the Russian Navy there were 2 ships of project 1234 and 18 ships of Project 1234.1, then by 2006 all ships of Project 1234 were withdrawn from the Navy and only 12 ships of the project remained in Project 1234.1 and 1 ship of Project 1234.7.